wasikbillah07/Inverter_Circuit_Controller/README.md

 We buillt a controller circuit that controls a single-phase full bridge inverter circuit with LC filter.
 The LC filter is used to get a purely sinusoidal wave.
 Our main motive here is to set up a controller circuit that controls the rms value of the output voltage of an inverter circuit.
-We get an output rms voltage that can be controlled by using the controller circuit.
 The project is done in Matlab Simulink.

 # Single-Phase H-Bridge Inverter with PI Voltage Control